 Based on the results of the mapping, it shows the CIPPO criteria.
-If they are converted into the Glikman prototype quadrant, the effectiveness of the implementation of inclusive education programs lies in quadrant IV (fourth) or less effective which means that the context component is effective, the input component is ineffective, the process component is effective, the product component is ineffective.
+If they are converted into the Glikman prototype quadrant, the effectiveness of the implementation of inclusive education programs lies in quadrant IV (fourth) or less effective which means that the context component is effective, the input component is ineffective.
 Thus, the implementation of an inclusive education program in elementary schools in South Kalimantan Province is classified as less effective.

-4 CONCLUSION
+10 CONCLUSION